cristianCeamatu/theOdinProject-etch-a-sketch/README.md

 # Etch A Skecth web app

 > The project is a simple Etch A Sketch web app build for [TheOdinProject](https://www.theodinproject.com/) modules.
+Enjoy a simple painting experience!

 ![screenshot](./app-screenshot-full.png)